 or email us at firstname.lastname@example.org

-This schedule is subject to change so it’s best to check our calendar by Checking our schedule before visiting the library.
+This schedule is subject to change so it’s best to Check our schedule before visiting the library.

 As a rule, the society does not advertise any businesses but I feel that I should pass on a couple of important ones to our members.
 Some of you have used the company FotoTechnika in the past for photo restoration, transfer of photos to digital formats and other services.
 They were located at Beach Blvd. but have recently moved back to the Westside.
 Their new address is 2025 Blanding Blvd.